Equal Opportunities Policy

 - when considering and responding to requests for leave; or

-- when considering requests for flexible working.
+- when considering requests for flexible working,

 At relevant and regular intervals we shall review and, where necessary, reform our procedures and practices around employment in order to safeguard fairness and to keep them in line with any relevant changes in the law.

-Staff Members
+Staff members

-Staff Members must ensure that they do not discriminate against, harass or victimise any other Staff Member or any other person during the course of their work with us.
+Staff members must ensure that they do not discriminate against, harass or victimise any other staff member or any other person during the course of their work with us.

-Staff Members must also ensure that they do not discriminate against, harass or victimise any other Staff Member or any other person when they are outside of work and they are wearing their uniform.
+Staff members must also ensure that they do not discriminate against, harass or victimise any other staff member or any other person when they are outside of work and they are wearing their uniform.

 Dealing with concerns

 Where an allegation or concern relating to discrimination, harassment or victimisation is raised in respect of a Staff Member, we shall follow our usual disciplinary procedures in order to investigate the conduct of the accused.
-Where any Staff Member has been found to have been responsible for discriminatory behaviour, harassment or victimisation, they shall be subjected to the appropriate disciplinary sanctions.
+Where any staff member has been found to have been responsible for discriminatory behaviour, harassment or victimisation, they shall be subjected to the appropriate disciplinary sanctions.
 Serious findings may amount to gross misconduct which may result in dismissal.

 This policy for Equal Opportunities at Work is robustly endorsed by us at all levels of management.

-See your document
+Preview your document

 ________